jleben/code-review-prep-guide/guide.md

     `git diff remix-backup origin/remix`

 Again, we are expecting this command to show **no** difference at all (unless we intentionally added some changes).

+## Restoring backup in case of problems

+If you have created a backup branch, you can easily restore it with a single command.
+The command `git reset --hard remix-backup` will make the current branch equal to the branch `remix-backup`.
+The `--hard` option means that the actual files will also be updated (as opposed to just the commit history), which means any difference from `remix-backup` will be lost.
+Before doing this, make sure you are on the right branch, for example using `git branch`!

+If you don't have a local backup branch, but the original code is still on the remote branch, you can also reset to that branch.
+In our case: `git reset --hard origin/remix`.